UCLA vs. Colorado NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- The average total in Bruins games this season is 61.7, 4.7 points more than Saturday's over/under of 57.
+- The average total in Bruins games this season is 61.7, 5.2 points more than Saturday's total of 56.5.

-- The 57 over/under in this game is 8.1 points higher than the 48.9 average total in Buffaloes games this season.
+- The 48.9 PPG average total in Buffaloes games this season is 7.6 points fewer than this game's over/under.

 UCLA Stats and Trends